rubyjs/mini_racer/README.md

 The huge performance disparity (MiniRacer is 10x faster) is due to MiniRacer running latest version of V8.
 In July 2016 there is a queued upgrade to therubyracer which should bring some of the perf inline.

 Note how the global interpreter lock release leads to 2 threads doing the same work taking the same wall time as 1 thread.

+As a rule MiniRacer strives to always support and depend on the latest stable version of libv8.

 ## Installation